khangdaovinh21/MyPicSearch/README.md

           daovinhkhang08342@gmail.com
 password: Khang0834684568

+If the image cannot be loaded, try changing to another API key.

 1. Opening the App and Loading Image List
 Upon launching the app, a list of images will automatically load from the server.
 If no images are displayed initially, try searching by entering a keyword into the search box and pressing